timbeiko/info-retrieval-reuters/README.md

 # info-retrieval-reuters

 ## Questions
-1. How should we 'retrieve' documents?
-Should we just return the ID?
-The full body + title of the doc?
-The raw data?
-2. When should we remove stop words?
-3. Can we open all blocks simultaneously to merge them into memory?
-4. What is the difference between tasks 1 & 2?
+1. What is the difference between tasks 1 & 2?

 Objectives: Implement SPIMI.
 Implement rudimentary information retrieval using your SPIMI indexer.
 Test and analyze your system, discuss how your design decisions influence the results.